Presidency of Pedro Castillo: Brazil

+In February 2022, Castillo held a bilateral meeting with then Brazilian president Jair Bolsonaro in Porto Velho.
+Although Bolsonaro, who was politically right-wing, harshly criticized Castillo's victory in 2021, after the meeting the Brazilian president assured that the differences had been overcome, that what had previously been declared had been forgotten, stating that Castillo was a defender of liberty and "conservative values", and that both countries would work to maintain a good relationship.
+The foreign ministries of both countries issued a joint statement agreeing to strengthen relations between both nations and reinforce the "strategic alliance".

+Cuba

+In December 2021, the new Cuban ambassador to Peru, Carlos Rafael Zamora Rodríguez, alias "El Gallo", arrived in Peru, linked to the Cuban Directorate of Intelligence.
+It was reported that he had previously served as ambassador to Bolivia in 2019 during the government of Evo Morales.
+Upon his arrival, Zamora presented his credentials to Castillo, announcing that efforts were being made to strengthen diplomatic relations between both nations.

 United States

 Despite increased ties to the Latin American left, the Castillo Administration has maintained cordial, if not friendly, relations with the US.
 Relations began when the US State Department denied Keiko's claims of electoral fraud in the 2021 Peruvian general election.
 Afterward, relations were further normalized under former Foreign Minister Héctor Béjar, when both countries agreed to hold bilateral meetings every 6 months.
 Additionally, the US pledged cooperation in vaccines, and aid for the poorest regions of Peru.

 Relations with the US have been maintained after the resignation of Héctor Béjar.
 Castillo has also renewed Peru's agreement with USAID for another 5 years.
 This decision has been protested by a congressman from his party, who accused USAID of being an "accomplice in all the coups in Latin America and a spy agency within our homeland."

 On 23 October 2021, Castillo gave a speech at the FOLAC 2021, organized by the chambers of commerce of the US and Latin American countries.
 Castillo stated that "it is a propitious moment to consolidate the strong ties of friendship and cooperation with the United States.
 We have a new opportunity."